incubate-co-th/fabric-course/tls-ca.md

 **`ca.name`** - Give the CA a name by editing the parameter, for example `org1-tls-ca`.

 ### CSR Hosts
-**`csr.hosts`** - Update this parameter to include this hostname and ip address where this server is running, if it is different than what is already in this file.
+**`csr.hosts`** - Update this parameter to include this hostname and ip address where this server is running, and `fabric-ca-server-tls.org1` for the docker hostname,if it is different than what is already in this file.

 ### Singing Profiles
 **`signing.profiles.ca`** - Since this is a TLS CA that will not issue CA certificates, the ca profiles section can be removed.
 The `signing.profiles` block should only contain tls profile.